Applied Welding Technology

 Here at WyoTech, it’s in our DNA to give our students the best training possible.
 Our Applied Welding Technology program is built so that students get hands-on experience, not just learning the different kinds of welding but also learning how to use them.

-Our curriculum is built by some of the top professionals in the industry and customized to project-based welding- giving you the opportunity to gain the welding and fabrication skills to enter nearly any area of the welding industry.
-From shipyards to fabrication, heavy equipment to pipelines, not to mention so much more, you will graduate with the skills you need to perform with excellence in the welding field of your choice.
+WyoTech’s curriculum is built by some of the top professionals in the industry and customized to train you in project-based welding- giving you the opportunity to gain the welding and fabrication skills to enter nearly any area of the welding industry.
+Our welding program is designed to give you the experience you need to pursue a career in anything from shipyards to fabrication, heavy equipment to pipelines, or any of the countless opportunities in the welding industry.

 - Theory, PPE, & welding safety